Why Is Dogecoin Moving Today? | Benzinga

 Why Is Dogecoin Moving Today?

-Dogecoin (DOGE) traded 6.53% lower at $0.19 over 24 hours in the early hours of Wednesday at press time.
+Dogecoin (CRYPTO: DOGE) traded 4.71% lower at $0.18 at press time in the early hours of Friday.

-What's Moving?
-The meme coin has plunged 18.97% over a seven-day trailing period.
-The deepening losses in DOGE come amid a widespread market-wide rout.
+What Is Moving?
+DOGE has fallen 10.59% for the week.
+Against the two largest cryptocurrencies, Bitcoin (CRYPTO: BTC) and Ethereum (CRYPTO: ETH), the coin has fallen 2.12% and 2.66% respectively.

 See Also: How To Buy Dogecoin (DOGE)

-On Wednesday, Elrond (CRYPTO: EGLD) was trending on Twitter instead, leaving behind DOGE, ETH, and BTC.
-While DOGE was mentioned in 3,964 tweets, EGLD was featured in more than double that number at 7,128 tweets.
+Dogecoin co-creator Billy Markus noted that the body spray was trending on Twitter.
+Also among those who pushed #dogecoin was DOGE investor Glauber Contessoto popularly known as “SlumDOGE Millionaire.”

-On Monday, Musk had touched on network upgrades to Dogecoin’s blockchain in his tweets and advocated for block size and frequency to ‘match broadly available bandwidth.”
+This week, Dogecoin’s co-creator Jackson Palmer called cryptocurrencies “an inherently right-wing, hyper-capitalistic technology” on Twitter.
+Palmer said he would not be returning to cryptocurrency or share thoughts on the topic again.

-Dogecoin is showing weak technicals, trading below the 30-day and 200-day moving averages.
-Its relative strength index of 34.27 is also on the lower side of what most traders would consider comfortable.
+Dogecoin continues to show weak technicals, trading below the 30-day and 60-day moving averages with a relative strength index of 31.7 at press time.

 Read Next: Think Dogecoin Days Are Over?
 These Indicators Suggest There's More To Come